wazuh/wazuh-documentation/source/installation-guide/index.rst

 Install Wazuh with Open Distro for Elasticsearch
 ------------------------------------------------

 There are three different alternatives to deploy a Wazuh installation.
-Here is a bried explanation about each method:
+Here is a brief explanation about each method:

 - **All in one**: Wazuh with Open Distro for Elasticsearch or Elastic Stack are installed in the same host, this type of deployment is suitable for testing and small working environments.